cyberxgypsy/Byte-sentry--File-integrity-Monitoring-tool/README.md

-# Byte-sentry--File-integrity-Monitoring-tooThe File Monitoring System is a Python-based application designed to provide users with
+#Byte sentry
-real-time vigilance over their files.
+Byte-sentry--File-integrity-Monitoring-tooThe File Monitoring System is a Python-based application designed to provide users with real-time vigilance over their files.
 It operates through a user-friendly web interface where users input their email addresses and passwords, which are used for notification purposes.
 Upon uploading files, individual threads are created to continuously compute and compare